DataWookie/exegetic-new-site/content/training/unix-essentials.md

 ---

 - Introduction
-	- How is UNIX different from Windows?
+	- How is Unix different from Windows?
 	- Users and groups
 - Hello World
 	- `echo` — printing text